veshter/package/doc/migration/veshternetwork.md

 </pre>

 + Open HeidiSQL or PhpMyAdmin and edit the "profile" table in the content database.
 Add your Google User ID as a super user.
 If you do not know what your Google User ID is, simply attempt to login and use the ID the error message gives you.
-Google User IDs are numeric, they are not your email Gmail address.
+Google User IDs are numeric, they are not Gmail addresses.
 For example, 726535632130834122404

 <pre>
 INSERT INTO `profile` (`guid`, `su`, `login`, `status`) VALUES